5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Skylake_Ventura.md

 But as Hackintosh users, we only care about the App updates to apply new, updated or refined root patches for iGPUs, Wi-FI, etc. Please keep in mind that you have to manually adjust the OCLP version number after each update so that you won't be notified about a possibly outdated patcher app although the newest version is installed already.
 So adding the OCLP-Version Key to a Hackintosh build is not really a necessity.

 ## Notes
 - Installing drivers on the system partition breaks its security seal.
 This affects System Updates: every time a System Update is available, the FULL Installer (about 12 GB) will be downloaded.
+But there is a [**workaround to reduce the size of OTA Updates**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/S_System_Updates/OTA_Updates.md).
 - After each System Update, the iGPU/GPU drivers have to be re-installed.
 OCLP will take care of this.
 Just make sure to re-enable the appropriate boot-args to put AMD/NVIDIA GPUs in VESA mode prior to updating/upgrading macOS.
-- ⚠️ You cannot install macOS Security Response Updates (RSR) on pre-Haswell systems.
-They will fail to install (more info [**here**](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1019)).

 ## Further Resources
 - [**Non-Metal Wiki**](https://moraea.github.io/) by Moraea